 In addition, IATA has been advocating for a review of the international legal framework, to ensure that governments have the legal powers they need to deal with unruly passengers.
 This will act as a deterrent to future instances of unruly behavior. (click on image for full infographic.(pdf.))

-The Tokyo Convention (1963) governs offences and other acts that occur onboard aircraft inflight.
+The Tokyo Convention governs offences and other acts that occur on board aircraft inflight.
 It came in to force in 1969.
 This 50 year old Convention has served the industry well.
-However, it is now in urgent need of revision to ensure that it remains fit for purpose and reflects the realities of the modern aviation industry.
+However, a Diplomatic Conference was held in 2014to consider proposed revisions to the Convention to ensure that it is an effective deterrent to unruly behavior.

 The result was the Montreal Protocol 2014 which makes important changes to the original Tokyo Convention.
 The Protocol extends the jurisdiction over offence to the destination country of the flight in addition to the country of aircraft registration.
 This closes a loophole which allowed many serious offences to escape legal action.

 The agreed changes give greater clarity to the definition of unruly behavior (such as including the threat of or actual physical assault, or refusal to follow safety-related instructions).
 There are also new provisions to deal with the recovery of significant costs arising from unruly behavior.

 This Protocol is good news for everyone who flies – passengers and crew alike.
 The changes, along with the measures already being taken by airlines, will provide an effective deterrent for unacceptable behavior on board aircraft.